hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 My goal in this post is to interpret the paper in this slightly different context, and suggest some extensions.

-I'll assume that you know already know a little about Bayesian networks and factorized probability distributions.
+I'll assume that you already know a little about Bayesian networks and factorized probability distributions.
 Since inference is hard in the general case,[^inference-complexity] our goal is to learn something about our data using Bayesian networks without having to run inference.